mhassan1/express-not/README.md

   _default `false`_
   * `end`: Match the route completely (like `.all`) instead of just the prefix (like `.use`), _default `false`_
+* `middleware`: An Express callback or router, an array of callbacks and/or routers, or a mix of these

 ## License
 MIT